-This week we begin reading the second book of the Torah, Shemot, which recounts the Israelite bondage in Egypt, and the Exodus that followed.
-Last year, we attempted to answer the big question of how long the Israelites were actually in Egypt, since different sources suggest 210, 400, and 430 years.
-This year’s question is: when did all of this happen, anyway?
+The second book of the Torah, Shemot, begins by recounting the Israelite bondage in Egypt, and the Exodus that followed.
+One often overlooked question is: when did all of this actually happen?
 The Torah itself never gives any years or specific dates for its events.
 The accepted Jewish tradition is that the Exodus took place in the Hebrew year 2448, which corresponds to roughly 1312 BCE.
 What might archaeology and the historical record reveal?

 City of Ramses